AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/logs.md

 7. In the opened form, enter your email address for feedback and describe the error found, including the time when this error occurred.

-8. Make sure that there is a check mark next to *Submit detailed system info* and click *Send*.
+8. Make sure that there is a checkmark next to *Submit detailed system info* and click *Send*.

 >If for some reason it is more convenient for you to send us logs in another way, you can export them yourself.
 To do this, select *Export logs* in the *Support* section.